SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 *Notes: These versions of the Bible are actually really good, they just fail to defend Jesus deity in the most important ways.
 They should be looked at as outdated and not using the oldest and best manuscripts.*

-*The Expanded Bible (EXB) contains the the alternate reading of Jude 5 in the footnotes, It would otherwise have been eliminated.*
+*The Expanded Bible (EXB) contains the alternate reading of Jude 5 in the footnotes, It would otherwise have been eliminated.*

 1. Disciples’ Literal New Testament (DLNT) © 2011
 1. Evangelical Heritage Version (EHV) © 2019